ygor/time-vault/engineering-principles.md

 - Design APIs and events to be self-descriptive and versioned.

 **Solution Design**
-- Use clean architecture and vertical slices.
+- Use clean architecture and vertical slice architecture.
 - Avoid tight coupling to vendors or frameworks.

 **Code Practices**